Shane Lachance

-Shane Lachance is an American ice hockey forward for the New Jersey Devils of the National Hockey League (NHL).
+Shane Lachance (born August 30, 2003) is an American ice hockey forward for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).

 Playing career

 Lachance was selected 186th overall, in the sixth round of the 2021 NHL entry draft by the Edmonton Oilers after recording 15 points in 25 games for the Boston Junior Bruins of the National Collegiate Development Conference.

 In his first season with the Youngstown Phantoms in the United States Hockey League (USHL) in 2021–22, Lachance recorded 23 points in 55 games.
 The following year, he was named captain, recording 33 goals and 54 points in 62 games and leading the team to a Clark Cup championship.

 As a freshman with Boston University in the 2023–24 season, Lachance rose through the lineup quickly, earning a spot on the Terriers' top line alongside Macklin Celebrini, He finished the season with 13 goals and 27 points in 40 games.
 Entering the 2024–25 season, Lachance was named co-captain of the Terriers, becoming the first sophomore captain in program history.
 Appearing in all 40 games that season, he recorded 12 goals and 30 points.

 On March 4, 2025, the Oilers traded Lachance's NHL signing rights to the New Jersey Devils as part of a three-way trade where the Devils retained salary on the Oilers' acquisition of Trent Frederic from the Boston Bruins.
 On April 16, they signed him to a two-year, entry-level contract beginning in the fall, and an American Hockey League (AHL) contract to finish the season with their minor league affiliate, the Utica Comets.